purplesyringa/site/blog/bringing-faster-exceptions-to-rust/index.md

 }
 ```

 There's still type-erasure here: firstly, the payload is `Box<dyn Any + Send>`, and secondly, we cast `&mut RewrapBox` to `&mut dyn PanicPayload`.
 None of this is necessary for statically typed alternate returns.
-The double-panic protection (`panic_count`) wouldn't be necessary in this context either.
+The double-panic protection (`panic_count`) wouldn't be required in this context either.

 So what do you say we call `__rust_start_panic` directly?